The current standard funding levels guaranteed for PhD students at SIO are:

 For more information, please visit this Teaching Assistants page.

-TA application, eligibility, assignments, evaluations and training: Contact Shelley Weisel
+IA application, eligibility, assignments, evaluations and training: Contact Shelley Weisel

-Other UCSD TA Opportunities:
+Other UCSD IA Opportunities: